symnixhq/symnix-image-scraper/README.md

 ## 🗺️ Roadmap

-One of the most important features we are planning to implement is an API interface to use the output from the microservice in your application instead of the JSON file.
+One of the most important features we are planning to implement is an API interface to use the output from the script with other applications.
+The option to store the result in a
+.json file will remain in the future.

 We are also planning to variablize stuff like how many versions it stores for a docker image.